It’s time to discuss whether you should conduct an open houses or only have inspections by appointment.

-There’s no single right answer to this question, it’s really a matter of personal opinion but we wanted to help you make up your mind by highlighting some of the major pros and cons.
+There’s no single right answer to this question.
+It’s really a matter of personal opinion but we wanted to help you make up your mind by highlighting some of the major pros and cons.

 Something to keep in mind about open houses is that a major reason real estate agents conduct them is to show sellers that they are doing something concrete towards a sale.
-It’s also a great opportunity for agents to network with buyers that may be interested in other homes on their books.
+It’s also a great opportunity for agents to network with buyers who may be interested in other homes on their books.

 One serious issue with open houses is that they can be held at times when particular buyers aren’t able to inspect.
 Private inspections are a clear winner here as they let you schedule inspections at times to suit both you and the buyer.

 Open house pros and cons – managing attendees